quadrixm/point-of-sale/README.md

 ```

 It will show you all existing pricing.
-If you would like to add more pricing add in the given format.
+If you would like to add more pricing, add it in the given format.

-And when you are done enter `continue` with all added pricing.
+And when you are done, enter `continue` with all added pricing.